J. Wesley Leckrone, PhD

 I was a political junky growing up.
 When I got to college, I found that my professors focused on abstract theories at the expense of current events.
 This experience greatly informed my teaching philosophy, which is based on using contemporary politics to understand and test theories within the discipline of political science.
 Consequently, I use social media, blogging, and experiential learning events such as Student Lobby Day to engage students in critical thinking about how government functions.

 I teach a broad range of courses related to American government institutions and public policy.
 Among these are The Presidency, Interest Groups, and State and Local Politics.
 My research interests are primarily in the areas of federalism, intergovernmental lobbying, and state politics.
-I am currently the editor of the Pennsylvania Political Science Association's newly reconstituted publication Commonwealth: A Journal of Pennsylvania Politics and Policy.
+I am currently a Fellow at the Center for the Study of Federalism and the editor of Commonwealth: A Journal of Pennsylvania Politics and Policy, the official journal of the Pennsylvania Political Science Association.

 I am currently co-authoring research adapting this model to local politics through an exploration of the agendas of large-city mayors as voiced through their State of the City addresses.
 I am in the beginning stages of writing Governing the Commonwealth: Politics, Policy and Executive Power in Pennsylvania.
 The book examines how recent Pennsylvania governors have used their formal and informal powers to influence public policy across a range of issues including education, the environment, and social welfare.